jfadev/jfa-whatsapp-chatbot/README.md

     id: 3,
     parent: 1, // Relation with id: 1
     pattern: /\d+/, // Match any number
     message: "You are choice item number $input.
-How many units do you want?", },
+How many units do you want?", // Inject input value ($input) in message },
   {
     id: 4,